kevinmutwiri/TechCon_HTML/README.md

-# TechCon_HTML
-ALX Practical HTML - Build a website for a tech conference
+# ALX Practical HTML - Build a website for a tech conference